Why Are Tuxedos So Expensive

 The cost of a wedding tuxedo varies, similar to a wedding dress.
 The biggest factor that determines price is whether you rent or buy the tuxedo.
 Tuxedo rentals begin at around $200, whereas buying a tux may be more expensive - $500 to $1,000.
 Although it may seem like renting would be cheaper in the long run, if you plan on wearing it to formal events frequently, investing in your own personal tux could pay off.
 Not to mention, you can tailor it to fit your body perfectly and style it exactly how you want.

-Letting the cost of a tuxedo rental or purchase stop you from looking your best at your next formal event is no way to live.
+Letting concerns about how much a tuxedo is to rent or purchase stop you from looking your best at your next formal event is no way to live.
 However, we understand that tuxedos are a significant investment.
 To help you understand why tuxes come with a high price tag, we've compiled a list of six factors that contribute to the cost of these dapper garments.

 1. Wedding Suits Need Alterations